-- November 21st (public) LMS Meeting- plan is presented to the Working Group and members from the public. - February 13th (public) LMS Meeting- the plan with revisions resulting from the review process were presented.
+• November 21st - (public) LMS Meeting- plan is presented to the Working Group and members from the public.

 To date, no public feedback has been received.
 Additional opportunities for feedback will occur at the public meetings when the LMS is presented to the governing boards for official approval.
 The LMS is a living document, and public feedback may result in minor changes to the plan at any point in time.
 St. Johns County, City of St. Augustine, City of St. Augustine Beach, the School District, and Beaches Energy will each adopt the plan by resolution upon approval by FDEM and the Federal Emergency Management Agency (FEMA).